PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 #### 9.3.12 skos:scopeNote
 _definition_ clarifies the meaning and/or use of a concept
 _usageNote_ clarifies the scope of use of an OBI artefact.
 It supplies some, possibly partial, information about the intended meaning of a concept, especially as an indication of how the use of a concept is limited in indexing practice
-_example_ ex:microwaveFrequencies skos:scopeNote Used for frequencies between 1GHz to 300Ghz"@en
+_example_ ex:microwaveFrequencies skos:scopeNote used for frequencies between 1GHz to 300Ghz"@en
 _isDefinedBy_ [http://www.w3.org/2004/02/skos/core#scopeNote](http://www.w3.org/2004/02/skos/core#scopeNote)

 #### 9.3.13 iof-av:explanatoryNote